Submit support requests and browse self-service resources.

 More consumable and easier to use APIs opened doors to new, innovative partnerships with IoT and disruptive FinTech companies.
 The bank needed the ability to pull in all digital information instead of utilizing antiquated systems and processes, such as waiting for approvals or manually sending paper around.
 APIs gave the bank the ability to be more efficient and innovative.

 The bank began their digital transformation by overcoming organizational, cultural, and technical pushback.
+They needed to go beyond API basics.
 Corporate had the challenge of how to "handle the API product," which was a departure from traditional product line systems.
 Interfacing with consumers was an adjustment.
 Achieving buy-in from developers was integral to success.
 In addition, methods of packaging, preparing, and supporting their APIs had to change.
 The bank performed an extensive search for a vendor who could meet their technical requirements and would remain their long term digital transformation partner.

 Akana formed a close partnership with the bank to collaborate on solutions and achieve their business goals of modernization, integration, and innovation.
 The bank purchased the Akana API management platform as the foundation of their digital transformation strategy providing the bank with a standard and configurable way to: